Djfe/gluon/docs/user/supported_devices.rst

   that may not be bundled with the device itself.
   Such expansions are recommended for the config mode, but are not strictly necessary, as exposed serial ports may grant sufficient access as well.

+.. [#ubiquiti_nanobeam]
+  Ubiquiti sold two different variants of the NBE-5AC-Gen2.
+The earlier variant (XC) came with one ethernet port and is supported.
+The newer variant (WA) comes with two ethernet ports and likely won't receive support (ath10k requires atleast 128MiB of RAM per radio for sufficient operation).